HJury/POMWorkflow/README.md

 ![Cucumber Logo](https://github.com/HJury/ReadmePictures/blob/master/Chrome.png)

+#Running the tests

-All the new scenario within the features should have the tag **"@EXECUTE"**
+For the tests to be executed all the new scenario within the features should have the tag **"@EXECUTE"** and you should enter the command:

-The command needed to run the test is:
+      `mvn test` in order to run the scenarios within the features.

-      `mvn test`
+The former command will run the tests and generates a report using the ExtentReports library, this report will keep the gherkin syntax of the scenarios as well as the respective result of each one.
+The report will be generated on the directory: `../test-output/HtmlReport/AutomationExtentHtml.html`